A B\"uchi-Elgot-Trakhtenbrot theorem for automata with MSO graph storage: MSO-Expressible Storage Types

 \section{MSO-Expressible Storage Types}

 We will say that a storage type is \emph{MSO-expressible} if it is isomorphic to some MSO graph storage type.
 If storage type $S'$ is isomorphic to MSO graph storage type $S$, then they are language equivalent, i.e., $S'\text{-REC} = S\text{-REC}$, and hence Theorem~\ref{thm:main-string} can be viewed as a BET-theorem for $S'$ and the logic $\MSOL(S,A)$.
 Thus, we wish to know which storage types are MSO-expressible.
 It is not difficult to prove that all well-known concrete storage types (such as the nested stack, the queue, the Turing tape, etc.) are MSO-expressible.
 For the storage type Stack of Example~\ref{ex:stackstring} we have shown that in Example~\ref{ex:stack}.
-In this section we prove two general results.
+In the following three subsections we prove three general results.

 First, if $S=(C,c_\init,\Theta,m)$ is a storage type such that (as for MSO graph storage types) $C$ is an MSO-definable set of graphs, and moreover, for every $\theta\in\Theta$, the storage transformation $m(\theta)$ is an MSO graph transduction (in the sense of~\cite[Chapter~7]{coueng12}), then $S$ is MSO-expressible.